dawehner/elm-colorbrewer/README.md

 Read more on [betterfigures](https://betterfigures.org/2015/06/23/picking-a-colour-scale-for-scientific-graphics/) about the usage of color schemes when the particular entries are unrelated.
 An example would be recipe category background colors.

+## Todods

+* Figure out the best way to represent those numbers.
+Should they be Color objects themselves?
+* Figure out how to make it easy to provide multiple elements.
+A list always returns maybes
+* Write a demo which shows every color